 Thesis Advisory Committee.
 The Thesis Advisory Committee (TAC) monitors the student’s progress towards the completion of the dissertation, giving both advice and supervision.
 It includes members with interests and knowledge broadly related to the dissertation research.
 Although the dissertation supervisor will be a member of the committee, another member will be designated chair by the Committee on Academic Studies (CAS).
 The student and committee will meet together at least once per semester.
 Each student has the responsibility for arranging TAC meetings each semester,starting no later than six months after completion of the research exam.
 The role of the TAC is to provide additional advice to the student and to report to the CAS on the student’s progress towards the PhD.

 In advance of each meeting the student provides the committee members with a brief summary of current progress and problems.
 This, together with an evaluation form completed by the committee and given to the student, will be reviewed by the CAS.

 4. PhD Thesis.
-It is desirable that the student complete the thesis and other degree requirements by the end of five years.
+It is desirable that the student complete the thesis and other degree requirements by the end of the fifth year.
 Before the final oral examination, the student is required to give a public lecture on the dissertation topic.
 Information on due dates for degree applications and submission of dissertations may be obtained from the department administrator.
 The final manuscript should conform to the requirements described in the booklet, The Form of the PhD Dissertation.